FACULTY/STAFF POLICY & PROCEDURE MANUAL

 2.9.3.3.2 Probationary Period

 To achieve tenure, a faculty member must complete at least a six–year (Board of Supervisors tenure policy) probationary period of continuous service at the probationary–contract tenure–track level.
 A year of probationary service shall mean two full academic semesters excluding the summer session.
-(Exceptions to this probationary period requirement are given in Section 2.9.1 e. g. h; credit for prior experience is explained in Section 2.9.2.4.)
+(Exceptions to this probationary period requirement are given in Section 2.9.1 e. g. h.)

 Back to Top